La Traviata

 The premier took place at Teatro La Fenice in Venice, but probably due to a cast that wasn’t the normal Verdi-top class-premier-singers, it wasn’t received with the usual enthusiasm.
 And having a prostitute as the main character didn’t help.

-Verdi re-elaborated the opera somewhat, and two months later it premiered for a second time, at the former nr.
+Verdi re-elaborated the opera somewhat, and a year later it premiered for a second time, at the former nr.
 1 opera house in Venice… Teatro San Benedetto.
 (In Venice there were five opera houses at the time).
 From this point onward, it has been a success all over the world until our days.

 The Voice of Violetta